johnstonskj/rust-atelier/README.md

 ## Changes

+**Version 0.1.3**

+* Added book structure, will be a project on its own.
+* Added `Model::merge`, changed Model namespace handling, and `ShapeID` comparisons.
+* Added `ModelAssembler` to library crate.

 **Version 0.1.2**

-* cargo command working, validation and linters started
+* cargo command working, validation and linters started.

 **Version 0.1.2**